 Calvin’s face flinched for a second.
 Barely noticeable.
 He seemed surprised.

 “You heard her, Calvin,” Mr. Hsiao prompted.

-“Yes, sir,” Calvin answered, stepping out of line.
+“Yes, sir,” Calvin answered, stepping out of the line.

 Joanne turned to Cyndi at that time, her hands on Cyndi’s shoulders.
 “Come on!
 Pick your man before he’s taken!”

 “Qiao Qiao!”
-Mr. Tseng warned, implying there was no time to joke.
+Mr. Tseng warned, implying there was no time for jokes.

 Cyndi turned to look at her father.